storyvid/Web-App/MIGRATION_INSTRUCTIONS.md

 # Firebase Project Migration Instructions

 ## Overview
-This document provides step-by-step instructions to migrate from the old Firebase project (`storyvid-d1792`) to the new Firebase project (`storyvidportal`).
+This document provides step-by-step instructions to migrate from the old Firebase project (`storyvidportal`) to the new Firebase project (`storyvidportal`).

 ## ✅ Completed Steps
 - [x] Updated Firebase configuration in codebase